 - 1–2 ounces cannabis

-It’s way simpler than it sounds: Preheat the oven to a low temperature (around 225 degrees) and bake 1 cup ground cannabis for 40 minutes.
+It’s way simpler than it sounds: Preheat the oven to a low temperature (about 225 degrees) and bake 1 cup of ground cannabis for 40 minutes.

 - 1 cup coconut oil (or oil of choice)

 - 1 teaspoon sunflower lecithin